slimndap/wp-theatre/readme.txt

 == Upgrade Notice ==

+= 0.11.1 =
+* Fix: The new event editor was overwriting disabled event fields.

 = 0.11 =
 * Fix: Importer now only stores fields for event when the fields are explicitly set.